Direct-shift gearbox: Transverse DSG

+The seven-speed DQ380 (prefix 0DE) appeared in 2015 for the Chinese market, i.e. in the VW Golf and VW Magotan.
+It is based on the DQ500, sharing many of its mechanical and electrical components like the mechatronic.
+It is lighter (85kg) and smaller, can handle torque up to 420Nm and is only available in front-wheel drive configuration.
+The DQ380 was produced in China.
+The addition of the seventh gear adds a 3gr/km of CO2 reduction compared to the DQ250.

+The DQ380 was further developed into the DQ381 (prefix 0GC), to meet the requirements of the European market.
+It was introduced in 2017 and replaces the outgoing DQ250 worldwide.
+It saves 5 to 10 gr/km of CO2 compared to the 0DE due to taller gearing, low friction bearings and seals and a new concept of its hydraulics.
+In contrary to the DQ380, which is front-wheel drive only, the DQ381 comes in both a front-wheel drive version DQ381-7F version and a DQ381-7A version, combined with a Haldex rear differential, to provide all-wheel drive.
+The only exception to this are cars with the electronic VAQ (Vorder Achse Quersperre) differential; these front-wheel drive cars employ an all-wheel drive gearbox casing and differential to facilitate the VAQ system.

 Audi longitudinal DSG

 In late 2008, an all-new seven-speed longitudinal S tronic version of the DSG transaxle went into series production (Volkswagen Group internal code: DL501, parts code prefix: 0B5).
 Initially, from early 2009, it is only used in certain Audi cars, and only with longitudinally mounted engines.
 Like the original six-speed DSG, it features a concentric dual wet multi-plate clutch.
 However, this particular variant uses notably more plates – the larger outer clutch (for the odd-numbered gears) uses 10 plates, whereas the smaller inner clutch (driving even-numbered gears and reverse) uses 12 plates.
 Another notable change over the original transverse DSGs is the lubrication system – Audi now utilise two totally separate oil circuits.
 One oil circuit, consisting of 7.5 L, lubricates the hydraulic clutches and mechatronics with fully synthetic specialist automatic transmission fluid (ATF), whilst the other oil circuit lubricates the gear trains and front and centre differentials with 4.3 L of conventional hypoid gear oil.
 This dual circuit lubrication is aimed at increasing overall reliability, due to eliminating cross-contamination of debris and wear particles.
 It has a torque handling limit of up to 600 N·m, and engine power outputs of up to 330 kW.
 It has a total mass, including all lubricants and the dual-mass flywheel of 141.5 kg.

 This was initially available in their quattro all-wheel-drive variants, and is very similar to the new ZF Friedrichshafen-supplied Porsche Doppel-Kupplung (PDK).